whad-team/whad-client/doc/source/btmesh/started.rst

 Optionally, you can expect the Status response with the `response` variable.
 In that case you can specify a timeout for the delay to wait for the Status response.

+An important class to use is the `whad.btmesh.stack.utils.MeshMessageContext`.
+It is associated with a BtMesh packet (Rx or Tx) and contains metadata about it, such as source, destination, TTL, keys used...
+When sending a message, make sure to set the parameters of the messages you want to send in this object.